 Fishing Boats are raced around the mouth the Naknek River on Saturday, July 7th, as their crews cast out nets to try and catch as many sockeye as possible.

 Escapement on the Kvichak River is low.
-Several days behind where it should be to meet the bottom end of its escapement goal, according to the Alaska Department of Fish and Game,
+It is several days behind where it should be to meet the bottom end of its escapement goal, according to the Alaska Department of Fish and Game.

 Bumper Metcalf was among the Naknek residents watching from the beach.

-He said described the scene as “Just corks and buoys flying and they’re right here at the edge of the water.
-These shallow boats are right here holding their set, you could light that guys cigarette right there on the bow if you had to.”
+He described the scene as “Just corks and buoys flying, and they’re right here at the edge of the water.
+These shallow boats are right here holding their set.
+You could light that guy's cigarette right there on the bow if you had to.”